30 October 2020

-The British population have been reporting about the impacts that the coronavirus (COVID-19) lockdown has had on their lives and how they are coping as restrictions start to ease, with latest findings published in our weekly Opinions and Lifestyle Survey (OPN).
+The British population has been asked about the impacts that the coronavirus (COVID-19) pandemic has had on their lives, and how they are coping.
+The latest findings are published in our weekly bulletin Coronavirus and the social impacts on Great Britain.

 View our summaries of death and health, economic impacts or go to our main roundup page for the latest across all topics.